-To recommend the 2020-21 updates to Departmental Service Plans 2017-21 for approval by Full Council.
+To seek approval of the 2020-21 updates to Departmental Service Plans 2017-21.

 2. Information and Analysis

 Service Plans set out how each department will contribute to the outcomes and priorities set out in the Council Plan refresh 2019-21.
 The Council Plan outcomes, which outline what the Council is working towards with partners and local people are as follows: